department-of-veterans-affairs/vets-website/content/pages/employment/index.md

   - heading: Learn New Skills Using Online Resources
     links:
     - url: https://veterans.linkedin.com/
-      title: Get a Free 1-Year Subscription for Online Classes with LinkedIn Learning from LinkedIn Premium
+      title: Get Free Classes for a Year
-      description:
+      description: Get a Free 1-Year Subscription for Online Classes with LinkedIn Learning from LinkedIn Premium

 ---